2025 Grand Blanc Township church attack: Investigation

 The acting special agent in charge of the FBI's Michigan office said the attack was being investigated as an "act of targeted violence".
 The day after the attack, White House press secretary Karoline Leavitt told Fox News, "From what I understand based on my conversations with the FBI director, all they know right now is this was an individual who hated people of the Mormon faith."

 Sanford is believed to have set the fire that engulfed the church.
 The Bureau of Alcohol, Tobacco, Firearms and Explosives said it found four improvised explosive devices made of consumer-grade fireworks and smoke canisters stuck together inside the truck.
 Investigators searched Sanford's residence and sought warrants for his digital media to determine a motive.

+On February 4, 2026, the Genesee County prosecutor said he would not be charging the officers who killed the gunman claiming that they acted in self defense.
+"Due to officer (redacted)'s and conservation officer (redacted)'s reasonable fear under these circumstances, they were legally entitled to use deadly force in lawful self-defense or defense of others."

 Reactions

 Religious leaders

 The bishop of the congregation that was attacked, Jeffrey Schaub, gave a video statement in which he expressed his gratitude for the outpouring of love and support he and his ward members had received from the community, saying, "It is the most significant time of my life where I have felt the love and prayer of other people.
 It's been very inspiring, the amount of contact we've had with friends not of our faith."
 Upon his return home in the late evening of the attack, Schaub said that his family had received dozens of meals and notes from neighbors and other community members.
 "It was very humbling to see how much good there is in the world today and that, above all, we are all children of the same Father in heaven, and we love each other.
 As you might expect, our members are quite shaken, in spirit and body.
 And it hurts."
 He continued by expressing that his congregation's faith was the key to recovering from their sorrow by saying, "I know that through our Savior, Jesus Christ, we can find joy again.
 I know that with his help, there can be healing.
 And I know that as we focus on him, we can have joy."

 Dallin H. Oaks, then the LDS Church's senior apostle, said in a televised message to church members, "We mourn with our members who have lost loved ones", and that the attack "reminds us of our sacred responsibilities as followers of Jesus Christ."
 Oaks, who succeeded Nelson as president of the church two weeks later, remembered him as a "dear friend and cherished leader [whose] timeless teachings continue to guide us and help us find comfort amid suffering".
-He added, "we join in prayer for comfort with others around the world who are suffering from similar tragedies."
+He added, "we join in prayer for comfort with others around the world who are suffering from similar tragedies".